AaronV77/AString/README.md

 ## Testing

-There are no tests yet for this library but they are on my radar to do.
+There are tests for this library and are located in the test directory.
+You will have to build the library, copy the tester file to the src directory, and then run the output file.
+The commit 0dc4824 has been memory checked and is completely Valgrind compliant with no issues.

  ## Contributing

 If you like to add to this library just submit a PR.